MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.PublishFileName.md

 ## Example

 The following example sets the file name and description of the second page in the active publication.
-The example assumes the active publication is a Web publication containing at least two pages.
+The example assumes the active publication is a web publication containing at least two pages.

 ```vb